traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11a.client-grid-add-grid-page.answers.md

- 7. Create a DTO:  rowDataDTO
+ 7. Create a DTO:  RowDataDTO
         id          // This is numeric
         name        // Every will hold text
         priority    // Every will hold text -- e.g., 'Low', 'Medium', or 'high'